uhuhuuhuhu/VALORANT-EXTERNAL/README.md

 ## <a id="lw"></a>🙏 〢 Some last words

-VAL0ADER, it's repository, etc. have been inspired by:
+VAL0ADER, it's repository, etc. was inspired and supported by third parties.

+Thanks to:
 - Ileriayo
 - Sarnax
 - Rdimo
 - Kennnotation

-Credits go to:
-- Sarnax for his awesome open source repo
-- Baguette man for his C#/C++ tutorials

-Special thanks to:
 - Baguette man
 - Vier
-- Mr Potato
+- My awesome team!

 Like this project?
 Feel free to leave a star ⭐